Feneel0301/Sigma-demo/README.md

 # Sigma-demo
-This is demo repository for git and gitub
+This is demo repository for git and gitub.